Danielle9897/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/transaction-support.markdown

 * The terms "ACID transaction" or "transaction" refer to the storage engine transactions.
 Whenever a database receives an operation or batch of operations in a request, it will wrap it in a storage transaction, execute the operations and commit the transaction.

-* RavenDB ensures that for a single request, all the operations in that request are transactional.
+* RavenDB ensures that for a single HTTP request, all the operations in that request are transactional.
   * If you are doing a read operation, all the data within that request is read using Snapshot Isolation.
   * If you are performing a write operation, it is using Serializable Isolation.

 * RavenDB doesn't support a transaction over more than a single HTTP request so the interactive transactions are not implemented by RavenDB (see below for the reasoning behind this).

-* The [session](../../client-api/session/what-is-a-session-and-how-does-it-work) is pure Client API object and does not represent a transaction hence it's not meant to provide interactive transaction semantics.
+* The [Client API Session](../../client-api/session/what-is-a-session-and-how-does-it-work) is pure Client API object and does not represent a transaction hence it's not meant to provide interactive transaction semantics.
 There isn't any server-side reference to the session.

 {PANEL/}

-{PANEL: Working with Transactions in RavenDB}
+{PANEL: Working with transactions in RavenDB}

 ### Single node model

 Transactional behavior with RavenDB is divided into two modes:

 * In the first mode a user can perform all requested operations (read or write) in a single request.
 This can be achieved by [running a script](../../client-api/operations/patching/single-document).
-  Although this is not something that most users typically do.
+  However, this is not something that most users typically do.
 It's rather for specific scenarios where you need to read / make decisions / update document (or documents) within the scope of a single transaction.
   If you want to just mutate a document in a transaction, [JSON Patch](../../client-api/operations/patching/json-patch-syntax) allows you to do that.

-* Transactional behavior over multiple requests.
+* The behavior over multiple requests.
 With RavenDB, you cannot have a single transaction that spans all those operations with multiple requests.
   Instead, you are expected to utilize [optimistic concurrency](../../client-api/session/configuration/how-to-enable-optimistic-concurrency) to get the same effective behavior.
   Your changes will get committed only if no one changed the data you are modifying in the meantime.

 #### No support for interactive transactions

 RavenDB client uses HTTP to communicate with RavenDB server.
-It means that RavenDB doesn't allow to open a transaction on the server side, make multiple operations over a network connection and then commit or rolling it back.
+It means that RavenDB doesn't allow you to open a transaction on the server side, make multiple operations over a network connection and then commit or roll it back.
-This is model is called interactive transactions.
+This model is called interactive transactions model.
 It is incredibly costly model.
 Both in terms of engine complexity, the impact on the overall performance of the system and the capabilities you are able to offer.

 {INFO: }

-In [one study](http://nms.csail.mit.edu/~stavros/pubs/OLTP_sigmod08.pdf) the cost of managing the transaction state across multiple network operations was measured in over 40% of the total system performance.
+In [one study](http://nms.csail.mit.edu/~stavros/pubs/OLTP_sigmod08.pdf) the cost of managing the transaction state across multiple network operations was measured at over 40% of the total system performance.
 This is because the server needs to maintain locks and state across potentially very large time frames.

 {INFO/}